 QUESTION: I understand why the names John and Matthew ended up being part of the tradition concerning authorship for gospels, but why a tradition for Mark and Luke?
 Today, they seem like unlikely characters for a tradition since they were not eyewitnesses.
-In the 2nd century did Jon Mark (companion of Peter) and Luke (companion of Paul) hold more significance to the early church?
+In the 2nd century did John, Mark (companion of Peter), and Luke (companion of Paul) hold more significance to the early church?

 Even though the question is only about Mark and Luke, I think I should provide some context by discussing Matthew and John as well.
 I devoted some thought to the question for my book Jesus Before the Gospels.
 Here’s what I say about it all there.

-The final, big question is why these four names were chosen.
 They are the names of two of the disciples of Jesus and two of the companions of important apostles.
-Matthew was named after the tax-collector who became Jesus’ follower in the first Gospel (Matthew 9:9-13).
-John was named after Jesus’ disciple, the son of Zebedee, assumed to be the “beloved disciple” mentioned in the fourth Gospel (John 21:20, 24).
+Matthew was named after the tax collector who became Jesus’ follower in the first Gospel (Matthew 9:9-13).
+John was named after Jesus’ disciple, the son of Zebedee, assumed to be the “beloved disciple” mentioned in the Fourth Gospel (John 21:20, 24).
 Mark is named after a person popularly connected with Peter (1 Peter 5:13).
-Luke is named after a travelling companion of Paul (Colossians 4:14).
+Luke is named after a traveling companion of Paul (Colossians 4:14).
 But why these four in particular?

 The authorship of the third Gospel, Luke, is also relatively unproblematic, but for completely other reasons.
 The author of that book also wrote the book of Acts (read the first few verses of each book and you’ll see why this has always been obvious to most people).
 Acts is not about the life, death, and resurrection of Jesus, but about the spread of Christianity in the years after Jesus’ ascension.
 The main character for most of Acts is the apostle Paul, whose missionary endeavors form the subject of a good bit of the book.